The Difference Between Extended- and Immediate-Release Medications

 The pharmacy care you deserve

 Our expert pharmacists can answer any questions you have about medication side effects or release right in the Alto app.
-We also offer free, same-day delivery and medication management tools like reminders and auto refills to make it as simple as possible to stay on track with your treatment.
+We also offer fast and reliable delivery and medication management tools like reminders and auto refills to make it as simple as possible to stay on track with your treatment.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.